nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/basic-computer-concepts.md

 ## Conclusion

+You should have:

-An idea for how components of a computer operate
+- an idea for how components of a computer operate

+--

-A more general view of what files on a computer are
+- a more general view of what files on a computer are

+--

-A brief overview of the internet connections
+- a brief overview of the internet connections